Wednesday, October 22, 2008

 Over many centuries these temples were lost swallowed by the jungles of Malaya.
 Though almost 30 sites were discovered, none of them have matched the collosal size of those discovered in neighbouring countries.
 However it is widely believed that deep in the jungles of Malaysia lay hidden monuments which will enrich the Pre-Islamic history of Malaysia.

-There is a strong presence of Indians of Tamil origin from the 3rd century onwards till the annexation of Kedaram by the Chola Empire in the 11th century.
-However, Indian settlements mysteriously disappear after that period, probably due to
+There is a strong influence of Indians of Tamil origin from the 3rd century onwards till the annexation of Kedaram by the Chola Empire in the 11th century.
+However, there are no records of these settlements after that period probably due to

-intermarriage with the locals and the decline of Chola imperialism thus a unique fusion of cultures enriches the local landscape.
+the decline of Chola empire but its influence left behind a unique fusion of cultures enriching the local landscape.

 Related maps.